 Ask your pediatrician which plans he or she is in and try to join one of those plans.

 Before choosing a plan, you also should think about the hospitals your pediatrician is able to admit patients to and the pediatric specialists he refers patients to.

 If you do not have a pediatrician, you may search the "Find a Pediatrician" tool on HealthyChildren.org or you can ask your managed care plan for a current list of pediatricians near you whose practices are open to new patients.

 The Pediatrician's Role in Managed Care

-A pediatrician provides primary care for newborns, infants, children, adolescents and young adults through age 21.
+A pediatrician provides primary care for newborns, infants, children, adolescents and young adults.
 As a primary care doctor, he provides preventive care, takes care of illnesses and injuries, and diagnoses and treats acute and chronic disorders.

 A pediatrician makes referrals to pediatric specialists when needed and coordinates other services for the total care of your child.
 Your plan may require that your pediatrician serve as a "gatekeeper" to authorize or approve certain services.
 Without these approvals, you may have to pay for part or all of these services yourself.

 Finding a pediatrician who meets your family's needs is important.
 It is also best to stay with that pediatrician once you have made your choice.
 However, situations change and you may need to choose a new pediatrician.